 Medicine is both an art and a science.
 The physician is a humanistic scientist who cares for patients.
 This requires the ability to think critically, evaluate the literature, appropriately assimilate new knowledge, and practice lifelong learning.
 The program and faculty must create an environment that fosters the acquisition of such skills through fellow participation in scholarly activities as defined in the subspecialty-specific Program Requirements.
 Scholarly activities may include discovery, integration, application, and teaching.
 The ACGME recognizes the diversity of fellowships and anticipates that programs prepare physicians for a variety of roles, including clinicians, scientists, and educators.
 It is expected that the program's scholarship will reflect its mission(s) and aims, and the needs of the community it serves.
 For example, some programs may concentrate their scholarly activity on quality improvement, population health, and/or teaching, while other programs might choose to utilize more classic forms of biomedical research as the focus for scholarship.

 IV.D.1.
 Program Responsibilities IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims.
 (Core) IV.D.2.
 Faculty Scholarly Activity IV.D.2.a) The faculty must establish and maintain an environment of inquiry and scholarship with an active research component.
-(Core) The faculty members must regularly participate in organized IV.D.2.a).(1) clinical discussions, rounds, journal clubs, and conferences.
-(Detail) At least 50 percent of the core faculty members who are IV.D.2.a).(2) certified in interventional cardiology by the ABIM or the AOBIM (see Program Requirements II.B.4.c)-d)) must annually engage in a variety of scholarly activities from among the following: faculty participation in grand rounds; posters; workshops; guality improvement presentations; podium presentations; grant leadership; non-peer-reviewed print/electronic resources; articles or publications; book chapters; textbooks; webinars; service on professional committee; or serving as a journal reviewer, journal editorial board member, or editor. ^(Core)
+(Core) IV.D.2.a).(1) The faculty must regularly participate in organized clinical discussions, rounds, journal clubs, and conferences.
+(Detail) IV.D.2.a).(2) Some members of the faculty must also demonstrate scholarship by one or more of the following: (Detail) IV.D.2.a).(2).(a) peer-reviewed funding; (Detail) IV.D.2.a).(2).(b) publication of original research, case reports, or review articles in peer-reviewed journals or chapters in textbooks; (Detail) IV.D.2.a).(2).(c) publication or presentation of case reports or clinical series at local, regional, or national professional and scientific society meetings; or, (Detail) IV.D.2.a).(2).(d) participation in national committees or educational organizations.
+(Detail) IV.D.3.
+Fellow Scholarly Activity IV.D.3.a) The program must provide an opportunity for each fellow to participate in research or other scholarly activities.
+(Core) While in the program-all fellows must engage in at least one of the following scholarly activities: participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor.
+(Outcome)